PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

     -t MSGDIR, --topic-msg-dir MSGDIR
                           Topics message dir, by default msg/
     -o AGENTDIR, --agent-outdir AGENTDIR
-                          Agent output dir, by default micrortps_agent/
+                          Agent output dir, by default
+                          src/modules/micrortps_bridge/micrortps_agent
     -u CLIENTDIR, --client-outdir CLIENTDIR
-                          Client output dir, by default,
+                          Client output dir, by default
-                          src/examples/micrortps_client
+                          src/modules/micrortps_bridge/micrortps_client
     -f FASTRTPSGEN, --fastrtpsgen-dir FASTRTPSGEN
                           fastrtpsgen installation dir, by default /bin
   ```

  - The argument **--send/-s** means that the application from PX4 side will send these messages, and the argument **--receive/-r** specifies which messages is going to be received.

- - The output appears in CLIENTDIR (**-o src/examples/micrortps_client**, by default) and in the AGENTDIR (**-u micrortps_agent**, by default). **CAUTION**: This script erase the content of the CLIENTDIR and the AGENTDIR before create new files and folders.
+ - The output appears in CLIENTDIR (**-o src/modules/micrortps_bridge/micrortps_client**, by default) and in the AGENTDIR (**-u src/modules/micrortps_bridge/micrortps_agent**, by default). **CAUTION**: This script erase the content of the CLIENTDIR and the AGENTDIR before create new files and folders.

  - If no flag **-a** or **-c** is specified, both the client and the agent will be generated and installed.